Bayview (NSW)

 In terms of cultural diversity, Bayview records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Bayview's cultural diversity was above average, with 7.6% speaking a language other than English at home and 29.6% born overseas.
-Christianity dominated Bayview's religion at 57.9%.
-Judaism was overrepresented at 0.3%, compared to Greater Sydney's 0.8%.
+Bayview's cultural diversity was found to be above average, with 7.6% of its population speaking a language other than English at home and 29.6% born overseas.
+Christianity was the main religion in Bayview, comprising 57.9% of people.
+However, Judaism had an overrepresentation, making up 0.3% compared to Greater Sydney's 0.8%.

 Frequently Asked Questions - Diversity